dotnet/csharplang/proposals/inline-array.md

 Runtime provides regular GC tracking for all elements in the struct.

-This proposal will refer to types like this as "fixed-size buffer types".
+This proposal will refer to types like this as "inline array types".

-Elements of a fixed-size buffer type can be accessed through pointers or through span instances returned by [System.Runtime.InteropServices.MemoryMarshal.CreateSpan](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.memorymarshal.createspan?view=net-7.0)/[System.Runtime.InteropServices.MemoryMarshal.CreateReadOnlySpan](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.memorymarshal.createreadonlyspan?view=net-7.0) APIs.
+Elements of an inline array type can be accessed through pointers or through span instances returned by [System.Runtime.InteropServices.MemoryMarshal.CreateSpan](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.memorymarshal.createspan?view=net-7.0)/[System.Runtime.InteropServices.MemoryMarshal.CreateReadOnlySpan](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.interopservices.memorymarshal.createreadonlyspan?view=net-7.0) APIs.
 However, neither the pointer approach, nor the APIs provide type and bounds checking out of the box.

-Language will provide a type-safe/ref-safe way for accessing elements of fixed-size buffer types.
+Language will provide a type-safe/ref-safe way for accessing elements of inline array types.
 The access will be span based.
-This limits support to fixed-size buffer types with element types that can be used as a type argument.
+This limits support to inline array types with element types that can be used as a type argument.
 For example, a pointer type cannot be used as an element type.
 Other examples the span types.

-### Obtaining instances of span types for a fixed-size buffer type
+### Obtaining instances of span types for an inline array type

-Since there is a guarantee that the first element in a fixed-size buffer type is aligned at the beginning of the type (no gap), compiler will use the following code to get a ```Span``` value:
+Since there is a guarantee that the first element in an inline array type is aligned at the beginning of the type (no gap), compiler will use the following code to get a ```Span``` value:
 ``` C#
 MemoryMarshal.CreateSpan(ref Unsafe.As<TBuffer, TElement>(ref buffer), size)